Rice Recipes

 Tips:

 Substitute pandan leaves with a couple of drops of pandan extract.
 The more turmeric powder you add, the more vibrant the yellow color is.
-However, beware that your rice doesn't taste too strong of turmeric
+However, beware that your rice doesn't taste too strong of turmeric.

 Turmeric rice served with Nyonya acar and ayam masak merah